Viktirr/AHK-MRB/README.md

 ### Installation process
 #### The script
-It doesn't matter where the script or any of its dependencies are (for now).
-If you'd like the script to start as soon as Windows is done booting, head over to...
+You can save the script pretty much wherever you like, if you'd like the script to start as soon as Windows is done booting, head over to...
 ```
 %AppData%\Microsoft\Windows\Start Menu\Programs\
 ```